mpv-player/mpv/DOCS/man/input.rst

     This is similar to ``sub-step``, except that it seeks video and audio instead of adjusting the subtitle delay.

-    Like with ``sub-step``, this works with external text subtitles only.
-For embedded text subtitles (like with Matroska), this works only with subtitle events that have already been displayed.
+    For embedded subtitles (like with Matroska), this works only with subtitle events that have already been displayed, or are within a short prefetch range.

 ``osd [<level>]``
     Toggle OSD level.
 If ``<level>`` is specified, set the OSD mode